betaflight/betaflight.com/docs/wiki/guides/current/SoftSerial.md

 ### Historical notes:

-The following notes are quite old, and may not be relevant to current versions of Betaflight
+The following notes are quite old, and may not be relevant to current versions of Betaflight.
+They illustrate commands for versions 4.4 and earlier.

 CLI commands to assign softserial ports 1 and 2: